micahkepe/micahkepe.github.io/blog/content/missing-semester/index.md

 main: A---B---C---D'---E'
 ```

-A key benefit of rebasing is that it keeps the commit history clean and linear, making it easier to understand and navigate. **However**, it is important to note that rebasing rewrites commit history, so it should be used with caution, especially when working on shared branches.
+A key benefit of rebasing is that it keeps the commit history clean and linear, making it easier to understand and navigate. **However**, it is important to note that rebasing rewrites commit history, so it should be used with caution, especially when working on shared branches with collaborators.
 If working with others, use the `--force-with-lease` flag when pushing rebased commits to a shared branch.
 This flag ensures that if your changes conflict with the remote branch, you will not overwrite someone else's work.

 ### 1.3 Stashing changes